METREX Spring conference in Helsinki

 Expected schedule: 09:00 -13:00 GA and working sessions | 13:00 – 15:30 excursions

-The day opens with the METREX General Assembly, followed by a working lunch with a collective discussion on METREX’s future and closing remarks.
+The day opens with the METREX General Assembly, followed by a collective discussion on METREX’s future and lunch.
 Two optional excursions will close the day.

 Schedule